AriFordsham/GHCWiki/kind-system.md

 Of course, if we are going to worry about `*` at different levels, the same could apply to other machinary that is applied at different levels (I'm looking at you (-\>)).

-## Kind Namespace

-With reference to: TypeNaming

-Strictly, the new kinds that have been introduced using `data kind` syntax inhabit a new namespace.
-Mostly it is unambiguous when you refer to a type and when you refer to a kind.
-However there are some corner cases, particularly in module import/export lists.

-### Option 1 : Collapse Type and Kind namespace

-**Pros:**

-- Simple
-- Follows behaviour of type classes, type functions and data type functions.

-**Cons:**

-- Inconsistent.
-It would allow the user to create `True` and `False` as types, but not to be able to put them under kind `Bool`.
-(You'd need to name your kind a `Bool'` or `Bool_k`)

-### Option 2 : Fix ambiguities

-**Pros:**

-- As more extensions are put into the language, it'll have to happen sooner or later

-**Cons:**

-- Will involve creating a whole new namespace
-- Several corner cases

 ## Auto Promotion of Types to Kinds